firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//Query 3.11 : What is the average salary of male and female employees?
+### Query 3.11 : What is the average salary of male and female employees?

-//This query is same as query 3.3 where you have found average age of male and female employees.
+This query is same as query 3.3 where you have found average age of male and female employees.
 Here, we will be finding average salary of male and female employees.

 ```java